JNLWH/RepData_PeerAssessment2/README.md

-# RepData_PeerAssessment2
-Reproducible Research Peer Assignment 2 - Storm
+This is part of the course assignment from Reproducible Research Course 4.